MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 | **LBRULEHTTPSNAME** | | Note: Only Standard SKU | LBNAME + HTTPSRule | LBNAME + HTTPSRule | The Azure Load Balancer inbound NAT rule name for the HTTPs connections.

 > [!TIP]
-> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the deployment of the networking resources, you can download the full Bash [4-create-networking.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/4-create-networking.sh) or Windows Batch [4-create-networking.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/4-create-networking.bat) scripts to save you time.
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the deployment of the networking resources, you can download and tweak to your needs the full Bash [5-create-networking.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/5-create-networking.sh) or Windows Batch [5-create-networking.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/5-create-networking.bat) scripts to save you time.

 #### Initialize the variables